akarve/bipsea/README.md

 ## How do I know the bipsea implementation is correct?

-bipsea passes all BIP-32 and BIP-85 test vectors with the following provisos:
+bipsea passes all BIP-32 and BIP-85 test vectors plus its own unit tests with the following provisos:
 * Only generates seed phrases in English
-* Fails a single partial test for derived entropy (but passes all others) from BIP-85
+* Fails one partial test for derived entropy (but passes all others) from BIP-85

 ### TODO